Raketenjagdpanzer 2: Service in the Bundeswehr

 The Bundeswehr first operationally deployed the Raketenjagdpanzer 2 in 1967.
-From 1968 forward, the tank destroyer companies of the Panzergrenadier (armored infantry) brigades were equipped with eight of these vehicles.
+From 1968 onwards, the tank destroyer companies of the Panzergrenadier (armored infantry) brigades were equipped with eight of these vehicles.
 At the same time, tank destroyer companies of the Panzer brigades received thirteen Raketenjagdpanzer 2.
 Between 1978 and 1982, the Raketenjagdpanzer 2 vehicles were upgraded to Euromissile HOT-carrying Jaguar 1 tank destroyers.